Barry Marshall

 Barry James Marshall (born 30 September 1951) is an Australian physician, Nobel Laureate in Physiology or Medicine, Professor of Clinical Microbiology and Co-Director of the Marshall Centre at the University of Western Australia.
 Marshall and Robin Warren showed that the bacterium Helicobacter pylori (H. pylori) plays a major role in causing many peptic ulcers, challenging decades of medical doctrine holding that ulcers were caused primarily by stress, spicy foods, and too much acid.
 This discovery has allowed for a breakthrough in understanding a causative link between Helicobacter pylori infection and stomach cancer.

-He is a prominent example, in the tradition of Jonas Salk, of testing a medical hypothesis by self-administration.
+He is a prominent example, in the tradition of John Scott Haldane, JBS Haldane and, much later, Jonas Salk, of testing a medical hypothesis by self-administration.

 Early life and education

 Marshall was born in Kalgoorlie, Western Australia and lived in Kalgoorlie and Carnarvon until moving to Perth at the age of eight.
 His father held various jobs, and his mother was a nurse.
 He is the eldest of four siblings.
 He attended Marist College, Churchlands for his secondary education and the University of Western Australia School of Medicine, where he received a Bachelor of Medicine, Bachelor of Surgery (MBBS) in 1974.
 He married his wife Adrienne in 1972 and has four children, a son and three daughters.